j0bekt01/Alteryx2Spark/README.md

 2. Navigate to the folder where these files resides in the terminal and if you dont have streamlit installed run this command - pip install streamlit

-3. Run your application by below command in terminal - streamlit run Main.py
+3. Run your application by running this command in terminal - streamlit run Main.py

 4. you can find the application running in your local and test it out